Franchise Tax Board Auditing ‘Head of Household’

-Sacramento – The Franchise Tax Board (FTB) announced mailing more than 135,000 audit letters to taxpayers to verify their “Head of Household” (HOH) filing status on their 2010 state tax return.
+Sacramento –The Franchise Tax Board (FTB) announced mailing more than 135,000 review letters to taxpayers who claimed the “Head of Household” filing status on their 2009 state tax return.

-Each year FTB reviews tax returns of taxpayers who claim the HOH filing status because the qualifications are commonly misunderstood.
-This filing status generally results in lower tax liabilities for unmarried taxpayers who care for a dependent.
+Each year FTB reviews tax returns of taxpayers who claim the Head of Household filing status because the qualifications are commonly misunderstood.
+The status generally results in lower tax liabilities for unmarried taxpayers who care for a dependent.
 To qualify, the taxpayer must provide care for more than one-half of the year and pay more than one-half the cost of maintaining their home.
 The qualifying person must be related to the taxpayer and meet the requirements to be a qualifying child or relative.
 More than 2 million California taxpayers use this filing status each year.

 - Respond electronically at ftb.ca.gov.
 Use HOH Audit Letter Web Response page.

 - Respond by mail using the pre-addressed envelope provided with the audit letter.

 FTB provides the following tools on its website to assist taxpayers:

 - Head of Household “self-test.”